dourolabs/fogo-docs/src/index.md

-# About
+# What is Fogo?

-Fogo is a SVM-compatible blockchain based on the Firedancer client to achieve real-time experiences at scale.

-Fogo testnet is live.
-This documentation site contains instructions on how to run a Fogo node and interact with the network.
+Fogo is a Layer 1 blockchain built for DeFi applications.
+It is based on Solana's architecture and implements multi-local consensus to achieve minimal latency.
+The Fogo client is based on Firedancer and maintains full compatibility with the Solana Virtual Machine (SVM).

+Applications that require high throughput and low latency, that are difficult to implement on other blockchains are possible on Fogo, such as:

+- **On-chain order books**
+- **Real-time auctions**
+- **Precise liquidation timing**
+- **Reduced MEV extraction**